 The ice cream mix sits in a container within the machine.
-The outside of this container is cooled rapidly and the mixture that's touching the sides of the container begins to freeze, forming ice crystals.
+This container is cooled rapidly and the mixture that's in direct contact with the sides of the container begins to freeze, forming ice crystals.

-In the middle the container is a rotating “dasher” with blades that scrape against the sides.
-As it rotates, the blades scrape the ice crystals off the sides and moves them into the middle of the mixture.
+In the middle the container is a rotating “dasher”, with blades that scrape against the sides.
+As it rotates, the blades scrape the ice crystals off the sides and move them into the middle of the mixture.

 The displaced ice crystals further cool the rest of the mixture.
-And the space they leave on the sides is rapidly filled by new ice crystals.
+And the space they leave on the sides is rapidly filled by new mixture which forms new ice crystals.

 Then as the dasher continues to rotate, the new ice crystals are scraped away again.
 And so it goes on, with more ice being distributed throughout the mix as it cools down.